jeffchy/Hack.init-/README.md

 A repo for hack.init() preparation

-This project is designed for people who want to eat healthy and make fun with foods.
+This project is designed for people who want to eat healthily and make fun with foods.
 We call it Banatalk.